EdwinSabuBits/BookExchangePlatform/README.md

 - **GET /api/books:** Get all books with pagination and search

+- **GET /api/books/:id:** Get a book

 - **PUT /api/books/:id:** Update a book

 - **DELETE /api/books/:id:** Delete a book

-- **GET /api/books/user/:userId:** Get books by user with pagination
+- **GET /api/books/user/:userId:** Get books by user

 ## Usage
 - Register a new user.

 - Log in using your credentials.

+- Update & delete the user profile.

 - Add, edit, delete, and search for books.

-- Manage your book listings and transactions.
+- Manage your book listings.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/?form=MG0AV3)